Note

 Use the underlying type directly in patterns when working with types that can't be made nullable (CS8978).
 Types like System.Nullable<T>, pointer types, and ref struct types can't be made nullable.
 You must use the base type in your pattern matching logic.

 Use type patterns to narrow generic numeric types to specific numeric types before applying numeric constants or relational patterns (CS9060).
-Generic numeric types that implement INumberBase<T> can't be matched directly with numeric constants or relational patterns.
+You can't match generic numeric types that implement INumberBase<T> directly by using numeric constants or relational patterns.
 The compiler can't determine which specific numeric type is being matched.
 You must first narrow the value to a concrete numeric type like int, double, or decimal.

 For more information about type patterns, see Nullable value types, Patterns, and Generic math.